Killing of Yoshihiro Hattori: Aftermath

 After the trial, Peairs told the press that he would never again own a gun.
 A 2013 source reported that he had lost his home and his supermarket job following the shooting and was living in a trailer park.

 The Japanese public were shocked by the killing and by Peairs's acquittal.
 Hattori's parents and his American host parents, the Haymakers, went on to become active campaigners for gun law reform in the U.S. In November 1993 they met with President Bill Clinton, who was presented with a petition signed by 1.7 million Japanese citizens urging stronger gun control.
 A petition signed by 120,000 American citizens was also presented to Congress.
 The Hattoris and the Haymakers lent their support to the Brady Bill (originally introduced into the U.S. House of Representatives in 1991), which mandated background checks and a five-day waiting period for the purchase of firearms in the U.S. It was signed into law by President Clinton on November 30, 1993, as the Brady Handgun Violence Prevention Act.
 According to Walter Mondale, then U.S. ambassador to Japan, who presented Hattori's parents with a copy of the Act on December 3, 1993, Hattori's death "had a very definite impact on passage of the Brady bill."
 The Hattori and Haymaker families remained active in gun control activism.
-In March 2018, following the Stoneman Douglas High School shooting, the Hattoris participated in the March For our Lives and spoke with survivors.
+In March 2018, following the Stoneman Douglas High School shooting, the Hattoris participated in the March for Our Lives and spoke with survivors.

 Following the killing, some argued that had Hattori been white, Bonnie Peairs may have not reacted the way she did.
 The Haymakers stated in an interview following the trial that had Hattori been white, they believed he would have never been killed, noting that Bonnie Peairs said that she first noticed that Hattori was "darker colored" than her.
 Some in Baton Rouge had said that Bonnie Peairs was frightened because she believed that Hattori was a light-skinned black man.
 Bonnie Peairs rejected notions that her reaction had been racially motivated, stating that, "... it was his fast movement toward that door that scared me so bad, not the color of his skin."

 In 1997, filmmaker Christine Choy released a documentary film about Hattori's death called The Shot Heard Round The World.

+Dick Haymaker established two endowed scholarships designed to honor Yoshi: the Yoshihiro Hattori Memorial Scholarship provides financial aid to students from Japan, and the Yoshihiro Hattori Memorial Fund, for Off-Campus Study is available for those who plan to study in Japan.
+The Hattori family donated some of the $100,000 they received to gun reform groups and launched the Yoshi Foundation, an exchange program for American high school students to spend a year in Japan where they can experience life without gun violence.

+Webb Haymaker died by suicide in March 2022 at the age of 46.
+According to his loved ones, he was haunted by survivor's guilt, and for many years, "deeply, outwardly affected".